xd2287/transformers/docs/source/en/model_doc/pegasus.md

   * MLM: encoder input tokens are randomly replaced by a mask tokens and have to be predicted by the encoder (like in BERT)
   * GSG: whole encoder input sentences are replaced by a second mask token and fed to the decoder, but which has a causal mask to hide the future words like a regular auto-regressive transformer decoder.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [pegasus](https://huggingface.co/models?other=pegasus)

 ## Checkpoints

 All the [checkpoints](https://huggingface.co/models?search=pegasus) are fine-tuned for summarization, besides